 - Sliding Scale of Idealism vs. Cynicism: Compared to Steel, he's a cynic.
 Started out as an idealist, but when Alva cheated him, he went on a Roaring Rampage of Revenge and slid all the way to the other side.

 - The Syndicate: S.Y.S.T.E.M. which would probably even count as a Nebulous Evil Organisation.

-- We Can Rule Together: When Alva discovers that Curtis is Hardware, he offers Curtis a Vice-presidency and unlimited access to company resources if Curtis agrees to be Alva's own super-enforcer.
+- We Can Rule Together: When Alva first meets Hardware in the flesh, he thinks Hardware is a government agent and offers to triple his pay if he'll work for Alva.
+When he discovers that Curtis is Hardware, he offers Curtis a vice-presidency and unlimited access to company resources if Curtis agrees to be Alva's own super-enforcer.
 Alva also promises to curb his extra-legal activities since he won't need them with Curtis/Hardware at his side.
 Notably, this is one of the few times the hero actually accepts the offer.

-- What the Hell, Hero?: Barraki Young pulls one on Curtis very early on, when discovering how many people he's killed in the name of his vendetta.
+- What the Hell, Hero?: Barraki Young pulls one on Curtis very early on, when discovering how many people Curtis has killed in the name of his vendetta.
+Surprisingly, it sticks, at least a little; as the series continues, Curtis goes for more non-lethal options.

 - Will They or Won't They?: Barraki Young references this trope by name.

-- Xanatos Gambit: Recently S.Y.S.T.E.M. has sold some of its robotic exo-skeletons to Intergang, making Hardware fight against them.
+- Xanatos Gambit: S.Y.S.T.E.M. has sold some of its robotic exo-skeletons to Intergang, making Hardware fight against them.
 If he loses against them, they've defeated their greatest enemy, and if he wins, they've gained valuable intelligence on his equipment at no cost to their own forces, while eliminating some of their competition.